-Boxing for People with Parkinson Disease
+Boxing for People with Parkinson Disease in Calgary

 Grizzly Strides, is an umbrella program that will grow to invite a wide variation of populations to participate and benefit from this unique type of training and learning.
 Our boxing based “non-contact” fitness and skills classes offer innovative training practices in a supportive, safe and motivating environment.